-- Purchasing of equipment, materials, tools and/or resources shall only be to supplement the instructional services being offered. - These goods are intended for the use of Title I eligible students only. - The school is responsible for obtaining the required three (3) quotes on orders of more than \$2,499.99 from District-Approved Vendors. - M-DCPS will hold title and ownership of all nonconsumable supplies, materials and equipment purchased by the District with Title I Funds.
+- Equipment, materials, tools, and/or resources may only be purchased if they are supplemental to the instructional services being provided. - These goods are intended for the use of Title I eligible students only. - The school is responsible for obtaining the required three (3) quotes on orders of more than \$2,499.99 from District-Approved Vendors. - M-DCPS will hold title and ownership of all non-consumable supplies, materials, and equipment purchased by the District with Title I Funds.